Levosilimo/rsclone-backend/README.md

    * Request must be sent using the [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/API/FormData) content-type.
 See test-pages/uploadImage.html

-   * Only admin users can use "nickname" in Data Params to update other user's avatar
+   * Only admin users can use "nickname" in url params to update other user's avatar

 </details>